The Special Collections & Archives will select, preserve and promote collections which fall into the following categories:

 Old Westbury Library Special Collections & Archives also houses and preserves SUNY Old Westbury University Archives.

 The Special Collections & Archives do not collect official records and do not have oversight of, or management of, department or unit records.
-Information about records management at SUNY Old Westbury can be found here.
+Information about records management at SUNY Old Westbury can be found here or by searching the college's website for "records retention policy."

 Gifts of books, photographs, videos, and miscellaneous materials (e.g. pamphlets, manuscripts, souvenirs and memorabilia are welcome.
 We are particularly interested in the following: